13th October 2022

 - Being easily startled by movement

-- No longer being afraid of loud noises (like the hoover)
+- No longer being afraid of loud noises (like a vacuum cleaner)

 - Sleeping longer or more deeply